abo-abo/make-it-so/README.md

 ### Long story

 I'm sure you've encountered your share of "How do I transform X to Y?"-type questions on the web.
-I know I did.
+I know I have.
 A lot of answers involve using kitchen-sink tools like `ffmpeg` or `convert`.
 These tools are
 great: they can transform almost anything into anything else.
 But they come with a price of a gazillion switches that are hard to